MicrosoftLearning/Administer-and-Secure-agents-with-Microsoft-Agent-365/Instructions/Labs/02-exercise-template.md

 ---
 lab:
     title: 'Data Protection and Compliance'
-    description: 'Protect your Agent's data with Agent 365 and Microsoft Purview. '
+    description: 'Secure the data for your agent with Agent 365 and Microsoft Purview. '
     duration: '20 minutes'
     level: 200-300
     islab: true